cmsc389T-spring23/Team2/Projects/P2/OURREADME.md

 When it comes to testing I created a test where true would be returned and one where false would be returned based on the conditions set up by the test.
 Both passed.

+### `pacman-move() -> boolean`

+- Returns true if the move was successful and false otherwise.
+The move is successful if the location is valid and not occupied by a wall.
+If the move is successful, the PacMan's location should be updated to the new location.
+If the move is not successful, the PacMan's location should not be updated.
+The PacMan should not be able to move through walls.
+The PacMan should not be able to move off the map.
+The PacMan should not be able to move to a location that is already occupied by another PacMan.
+The PacMan should not be able to move to a location that is already occupied by a Ghost

+- Testing: Test that the PacMan moves in the correct direction, and does not move if there is a wall in the way.
+We use assertEquals to check that the PacMan's location is correct after the move.
+We also use assertEquals to check that the PacMan's location is not changed if the move is not successful